4,500+ YEARS OF MINING HISTORY IN AN AMAZING CAVE SYSTEM

 Picture Mask

-Freemining is an ancient mining custom practiced in the Forest of Dean.
+Freemining is a very ancient mining custom practiced in the Forest of Dean.
 Local inhabitants have exclusively taken minerals from the ground since prehistoric times - for as long as people have lived in the region.
-A Freeminer has the right to claim a gale and work it for iron ore, coal and stone.
-See https://www.forestfreeminers.org/ for more details of this curious custom.
-The custom is administered on behalf of the Forestry Commission by the Deputy Gaveller a Crown official experienced in mining.
-The photograph shows a previous Deputy Gaveller, Albert Howells, in his office at Coleford, inspecting a map book showing coal gales.
-Specific gales are granted to Freeminers at their request and each gale defines the mineral and area that can be worked.
+A Freeminer claims an area known as a gale and can work it for iron ore, colour, coal, stone and associated minerals.
+See https://www.forestfreeminers.org/ for more details of this custom.
+Freemining is administered on behalf of the Forestry Commission by the Deputy Gaveller, a Crown official experienced in mining.
+The photograph shows a previous Deputy Gaveller, Albert Howells MBE, in his office at Coleford, inspecting a map book that shows coal gales.
+Specific gales are granted to Freeminers on request and each gale specifies the mineral to be worked and area it covers.

-By Norman times, Dean iron ore was an important part of the national economy.
-Freeminer's skills became a great military asset that was valued by Medieval Kings, who often requested their services in England, Scotland, Wales and France, particularly during the 100 years War.
+By Norman times, Forest of Dean miners were an important part of the national economy.
+Freeminer's skills became a great military asset, valued by medieval Kings who often requested their services around England, Scotland, Wales and France, particularly during the Hundred Years War with France (1337-1453).
+You might like to visit their guild church of St Michael at Abenhall, Mitcheldean. https://www.stmichaelmitcheldean.co.uk/guidea.html#inside

 Miner Logo